sneakyturtle2007/Java/README.md

 # JavaStuff
 All of my java assignments from school.
-You must also have java SE runtime & java SDK installed to run the programs.